 Maserati Ghibli saloon - MPG, running costs & CO2

-The Maserati Ghibli only makes sense with a diesel engine
+The Maserati Ghibli only makes sense with a hybrid engine

-Even buyers after large executive saloons need to count the pennies from time to time (there’s an argument to say that’s an essential executive skill) and the Maserati Ghibli doesn’t quite stand up to scrutiny in terms of economics; the diesel engine isn’t as thirsty as the petrol version but both are relatively expensive.
+Even buyers after large executive saloons need to count the pennies from time to time and the Maserati Ghibli doesn’t quite stand up to scrutiny in terms of economics; the four-cylinder hybrid petrol isn’t as thirsty as the V6 or range-topping Trofeo V8, but when compared to rivals like the BMW 5 Series and Audi A7, every version of this Italian saloon is relatively expensive to run.

 Maserati Ghibli MPG & CO2